isc30/xlnt-wasm/README.md

 JS-WebAssembly port of [XLNT library](https://github.com/tfussell/xlnt)

-# Explanation
+## Blog posts

-I'm writing a series of posts in my blog about this topic:
+I'm writing a series of posts in my blog about porting C++ to WASM:

-- why does this project exist?
+- why? real world reasons
 - small proof of concepts
 - how to create proper bindings
 - etc etc